Mint-System/Ansible-Build/scripts.md

 # Scripts

-The following Ansible roles contain bash scripts that can be installed and used without an Ansible environment.
+The following Ansible roles contain bash scripts that can be installed and used independent of Ansible.

 ## Odoo Scripts